gneu77/rx-signals/docs/rx-signals_start.md

 If you don't know what a behavior in the sense of RP is, then head back to [Terminology](https://github.com/gneu77/rx-signals/blob/master/README.md#terminology).

-So in _rx-signals_, a behavior is an _RxJs_-observable that always has the current value when subscribed.
+In _rx-signals_, a behavior is an _RxJs_-observable that always has the current value when subscribed.
+Behaviors represent observed state, either being root-state or derived state.
 In addition to this definition, _rx-signals_-behaviors
 1. can be non-lazy or lazy
-    1. Non-lazy behaviors are subscribed by the store itself as soon as you add them to the store.
-Or in _RxJs_-terminology, non-lazy behaviors are always made hot as soon as they are added to the store.
+    1. Non-lazy behaviors are subscribed by the store itself as soon as you add a corresponding behavior-source to the store.
-    1. Lazy behaviors will **not** be subscribed by the store.
-However, as soon as there are one or more subscribers, the store turns them into a hot observable.
+    1. Lazy behaviors will **not** be subscribed by the store itself, as long as there are no subscribers.
 1. <a name="distinct_pipe"></a> always behave as if piped with `distinctUntilChanged()` and `shareReplay(1)`.
-However, internally they do **not** use `shareReplay(1)` and thus, there is **no** risk of the memory-leaks that are possible with `shareReplay`.
+(However, internally they do **not** use `shareReplay(1)` and thus, there is **no** risk of the memory-leaks that are possible with `shareReplay`.)

 Behaviors are used to model application state.
 Make sure to understand the importance of [modeling dependencies in your state explicitly](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md).
-As a rule of thumb, those parts of the state that have no dependencies should be non-lazy, while dependent state should be modeled using lazy behaviors.
+As a rule of thumb, root-state (state that depends on events only) should be non-lazy, while derived-state should be modeled using lazy behaviors.
 (It is however also possible to make the complete state lazy, as well as it's possible to have non-lazy dependent state.)

 #### Basic behaviors